Tag: Frugal Living

 Frugal alternative: FREE Rio Vista Park at San Marcos River

 Hit the rapids, jump off the bridge, linger in the shade, or float the slow current of the San Marcos River.
-Bring your own tube to drop in at Rio Vista Park and head downstream a short ways to find one of the best tube chutes around.
+Bring your own tube to drop in at Rio Vista Park.
+Head downstream a bit to find one of the best tube chutes around.

 Hot Spot: ZACH Theater Performance ($15-$40)